You can prevent plumbing problems - a clogged drain, leaky faucets, and more - from becoming plumbing nightmares.

-Remember also to regularly maintain your garbage disposal to prevent it from becoming clogged or overworked, leading to an early (and expensive) replacement.
+Regularly maintain your garbage disposal to prevent it from becoming clogged or overworked, leading to an early (and expensive) replacement.

 These screens will catch and hold hair, soap slivers, and other potential drain cloggers and make it easy for you to lift out the obstructions and toss them in the trash before they cause costly plumbing backups.

 Rather than relying on expensive and usually toxic drain openers, every month or so sprinkle about 1/4 cup (60ml) of baking soda into your sink and tub drains, followed with just enough warm water to get the powder well into the drain.

-Let the clumpy mixture stand a few hours or overnight to dissolve scum and bacteria buildup, then flush the drains with hot water.
+Let the clumpy mixture stand a few hours or overnight to dissolve scum and bacteria buildup in the pipe bends beneath the sink or tub drains, then flush the drain with hot water.

 Following this procedure regularly will keep your drains working freely without harming any of your plumbing fixtures or the environment.

-To make faucet washers last longer to prevent leaks, turn the faucet off but don't tighten the handle any more than is needed to stop the water.
+To make faucet washers last longer and to prevent leaks, turn the faucet off but don't tighten the handle any more than is needed to stop the water.
 Cranking handles forcefully into the off position wears down the washers faster.